Life Cycle Assessment (LCA) – Complete Beginner’s Guide

 That’s why the Life Cycle Inventory phase of the Life Cycle Assessment usually takes the most work and time in your LCA.

-Life Cycle Assessments today are conducted by professionals who are extensively trained in the norms and standards that define how an LCA should look like.
+Life Cycle Assessments today are mostly conducted by professionals who are extensively trained in the norms and standards that define how an LCA should look.
 We look deeper into these standards later in this guide.
 However, with software solutions like our product footprint tools Mobius and Helix, everybody can perform an LCA.

 A lot of the data for the LCA is already available – for example in your electricity or water bills.
 But of course, that’s not all the data we need.

 Sometimes, industry averages have to be used.
 This is called secondary data.
-You can read more about the different kinds of data in our blog (primary vs secondary data).
+You can read more about primary and secondary data in our blog.

 One method for that would be the Economic input-output life cycle assessment we described earlier, which can give us data to fill in some blanks.
 Other times, the averages could be aggregated data gathered by branch organizations, financial institutes, NGOs, or market research organizations.